yashsai786/Hacktoberfest2k25_BlogNest_Django/README.md

-# Blog App
+# Blog Nest

-Welcome to the Blog App, a Django  application that allows users to create, view, like, comment and search for blogs.
+Welcome to BlogNest, a Django  application that allows users to create, view, like, comment and search for blogs.
 This project participates in Hacktoberest 2025 and all successful PRs made here will be counted among the successful pull requests that you'd need to make in order to be eligible for the Hacktoberfest appreciation.We invite you to join our vibrant community and contribute to making Blog App even better during Hacktoberfest 2025!

 <img src="https://res.cloudinary.com/dbvyvfe61/image/upload/v1619799241/Cicada%203301:%20Reinvented/MSTC_ffmo9v.png" width="10%">

 ---
-## About Blog App
+## About BlogNest
-Blog App allows various blog operations such as creating blogs, viewing them, like and comment others blogs and filter/search blogs.
+BlogNest allows various blog operations such as creating blogs, viewing them, like and comment others blogs and filter/search blogs.

 ## Features
 - **Create Blog**: Create new blog.